Naohiro2g/scratch-gpio-recipes/README.md

 # scratch-gpio-recipes
-Sample recipes for using GPIO in Scratch
+Sample recipes using GPIO in Scratch